 - An infant play zone and an older play area

-- To relocate the playground into a new fenced area on field around the existing hall building (the reasons for doing this were to open up the front and the back of the park both visually and physically, to encourage more usage of the entire park.
+- To relocate the playground into a new fenced area on the field around the existing hall building (the reasons for doing this were to open up the front and the back of the park both visually and physically, to encourage more use of the entire park.
 The playground currently cuts the park in half.
 We also wanted to site the playground closer to the hall building, which we’d like to see becoming more integral to the community’s experience of a trip to our park, with at very least a cafe.)

 - To landscape the playground with trees, planting and mounding to help create shading, more visual interest, and a more welcoming, less intimidating space.